-I don't write workout programs for clients, but I do help them write their own.
+I don't usually outright write workout programs for clients, but I do help them write their own.
 We discuss mobility testing and training, cardiovascular activity, resistance training styles and the importance of creating diversity in their workout to see results they want, but also to have ensure that they're enjoying their workouts.
-I suggest changing up your … Continue reading Wellness Refocused Education: Supersets
+I suggest changing … Continue reading Wellness Refocused Education: Supersets

 Raise your hand if you've ever seen a Got Milk? ad.
 A lot of you should be nodding or raising your hands, and if you're not - I feel really old.
 The Got Milk Campaign was started in 1993 for the California Milk Processor Board.
 The ads not only had celebrities donning milk mustaches, but … Continue reading Wellness Refocused Education: Calcium – it’s not just found in dairy